pytorch/botorch/docs/overview.md

 means that we assume $(f(x_1), \ldots, f(x_k))$ is multivariate normal with a mean vector and covariance matrix determined by $\mu(x)$ and $k(x,x')$.

-botorch provides first-class support for [GPyTorch](https://gpytorch.ai/), a scalable package for GPs and Bayesian deep learning implemented in PyTorch.
+BoTorch provides first-class support for [GPyTorch](https://gpytorch.ai/), a scalable package for GPs and Bayesian deep learning implemented in PyTorch.

-While GPs have been a very successful modeling approach, botorch's first-class support for MC-sampling based acquisition functions makes it straightforward to also use other model types.
-In particular, botorch makes no particular assumptions on what kind of model is being used, so long as is able to produce samples from a posterior over outputs given an input $x$.
-See [Models](models#models) for more details on models in botorch.
+While GPs have been a very successful modeling approach, BoTorch's first-class support for MC-sampling based acquisition functions makes it straightforward to also use other model types.
+In particular, BoTorch makes no particular assumptions on what kind of model is being used, so long as is able to produce samples from a posterior over outputs given an input $x$.
+See [Models](models#models) for more details on models in BoTorch.

 ### Posteriors